yzhangucvts/FinalProject18/README.md

 “Try and Except in Python.”
 Python For Beginners, www.pythonforbeginners.com/error-handling/python-try-and-except.

-The final version of the code can be found in the commit connectfour9.
+The final version of the code can be found in the file "connectfourfinal."